 START UP PROCEDURE

 The furnace control board is equipped with a LGWP Test/Reset button, see "Test Button Functionality".
 After the furnace control board has been mounted and wired, restore power to the HVAC system.
-The system will then run through a purge sequence for five minutes.
-After the purge sequence is complete, proceed to testing cooling demand and heating demand.
+The system will then run

 Cooling Demand